kliu33/Kcals/README.md

       <button type="submit" id="create">{props.channel ?
 "Update" : "Create"}</button>
   ```

-  -Send and receive messages in real time
+ - ### Send and receive messages in real time

   ![image](https://user-images.githubusercontent.com/30753677/234086962-4fbf72fe-fcae-4af7-9646-8ee9d5fbd0dd.png)

-  Using action cable, users are able to send and receive messages to everyone in the text channel in real time.
-Users are also able to delete and edit their message (something slack requires you to pay for) in real time.
+  Using ActionCable, users are able to send and receive messages to everyone in the text channel in real-time.
+Users are also able to delete and edit their messages in real-time, something that Slack requires you to pay for.

   ```
   useEffect(() => {